 On Taste¶

 Disclaimer: This is another AI-related post, none of the ideas are mine, but at least I typed it myself.
+After that I asked Codex to predict HN comments, and it pointed out how bad it is.
+So I attached them here, to save you trouble.

 You can put Mozart to a two year old, and learn that they prefer Baby Shark better.
 The most exquisite ceviche gives spot to mac’n’cheese.
 The problem is not a lack of taste, babies have taste.
 And it’s not that different people like different things.